Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: The density theorems

-There are, however, two caveats which could make amplification useful in the setting of density theorems.
-On the one hand, when $v = p < \infty$, the dependency of the implied constant in \cref{eq:sketch-amplif-4} on $p$ may be important for applications.
-This dependency arises mainly through the optimization in $\ell = p^k$ (which only allows for multiplicative jumps of size $p$), and can be improved when the parameter $q$ is also available for optimization.
+\begin{remark} When $v = p < \infty$, the dependency of the implied constant in \cref{thm:density} on $p$ may be important for some applications.
+This dependency arises partly through the optimization in $\ell = p^k$ (which only allows for multiplicative jumps of size $p$), and could be improved when the parameter $q$ is also available for optimization as in \cref{eq:optimize-amplif}. \end{remark}

-On the other hand, it should be possible to run an amplification argument with character twists mod $q$, where $q$ is not relatively prime to the arithmetic conductors $\mf_\pi$.
-Suppose that all $\pi \in \mF$ have the same arithmetic conductor $\mf_\pi = \mf$, which is a prime, and that the Satake parameters at $v = \infty$ of all $\pi \in \mF$ are $O(1)$; this is the case in \cref{thm:blomer-density}.
-Then for a large enough exponent $k \approx 2n$, one would expect $\mfC_{(\pi \otimes \chi) \times \tilde\pi'} \approx q^{n^2}$ for all primitive even Dirichlet characters mod $q := \mf^k$, as in \cite{corbett2019explicit}.
-The analogues of \cref{eq:sketch-amplif-3,eq:sketch-amplif-4} in this context would be